Mec-iS/fullstack-nanodegree-conference/README.md

 ## Task 4

 ### Design:
 I implemented Memcache for featured speakers at line 567 in `conference.py`, inside `_createSessionObject()`.
-After a session is put in the datastore I check if the speaker has more than one session in that conference.
+After a session is put in the datastore the script checks if the speaker has more than one session in that conference.
 As a key for Memcache I choosed a string like `{websafeConferenceKey}:featured`, to specify that is referred to featured speakers of a given Conference.

 ## Endpoint:
-conference/{websafeConferenceKey}/featuredSpeaker` > `conference.getFeaturedSpeaker`
+`conference/{websafeConferenceKey}/featuredSpeaker` > `conference.getFeaturedSpeaker`

 ## Comment:
 The endpoint serves exclusively from the cache.<br>